vamshig81/spring-boot-kafka/README.md

 # spring-boot-kafka
-make sure zookeeper and kafka is up and running. use below commands to do that from kafka/bin ./zookeeper-server-start.sh ../config/zookeeper.properties ./kafka-server-start.sh ../config/server.properties
+make sure zookeeper and kafka is up and running. use below commands to do that from path: kafka/bin ./zookeeper-server-start.sh ../config/zookeeper.properties

+./kafka-server-start.sh ../config/server.properties